maheera1/Scd-Project/README.md

 ---

 ## Features of the Student Panel
-### 1. Group Collaboration
+### 1. GroupCollaboration
 - Join and participate in study groups.
-- Access shared resources and discussions.
+- Access shared resources & discussions.
 - Actively contribute to the group by posting comments and sharing ideas.

 ### 2. Resource Access
-- View and download study materials (PDFs, notes, links) provided by teachers.
+- View & download study materials (PDFs, notes, links) provided by teachers.
 - Save resources for offline review.

 ### 3. Reminders and Notifications